-likely, make plausible through/by means of circumstances43.
-All this can proceed in good faith or via unconscious rationalisations, or else reflectively (i.e. with reflection) and calculatedly.
+in good faith, or via unconscious rationalisations, or else reflectively (i.e. with reflection) and calculatedly.
 Something else is, nevertheless, decisive.
-The downplaying of the weight and significance (importance) (of), and the role of subjectivity remains the work of subjectivity, one of its (subjectivity's) possible social strategies.
+The downplaying of the weight and significance, and the role, of subjectivity, remains the work of subjectivity, and is one of subjectivity's possible social strategies.
 From strategy there will, of course, be no social-ontological fact.
-Because from the perspective of the Other, the matter appears to be different (otherwise), and the constant mutual (reciprocal) replacement of the I-role (role of the I (ego)) (Ichrolle) by the Other-role (role of the Other) (Anderenrolle), the constant interchange or exchange of the view of things and of the strategies in the subjects remaining the same, lets the predominance of the subjective factor in social perception stand out and become evident all to more clearly.
+Because from the perspective of the Other, the matter appears to be different, and the constant mutual (reciprocal) replacement of the I-role (role of the I (ego)) by the Other-role (role of the Other), the constant interchange or exchange of the view of things and of the strategies in the subjects remaining the same, lets the predominance of the subjective factor in social perception stand out and become evident all to more clearly.

 b.
-Alienness (foreignness, strangeness, unfamiliarity) and trust (confidence)(Fremdheit und Vertrauen)
+Alienness (foreignness, strangeness, unfamiliarity) and trust (confidence)

-In the previous (sub-)section it was explained why ponderability (calculability) and imponderability (incalculability) do not have to be considered as the simple correlat(iv)es of friendship and enmity.
-Just as little may alienness (strangeness, unfamiliarity) and familiarity (and or closeness and intimacy) (Fremdheit und Vertrautheit) be regarded as such correlates.
-The foe (enemy) can be - since earlier (i.e. from beforehand) - familiar (vertraute), - or in the course of the inimical relation(ship) - a person who became familiar (vertraut gewordene Person sein), whereas aliens (or strangers; Fremde) in principle enjoy hospitality and can be regarded as untouchable, inviolable, sacrosanct and holy, sacred. xi Neither, also, must the overcoming of alienness entail friendship, nor must alienness in itself (necessarily) entail enmity.
-In the alien or strange (foreign and unfamiliar) and in the uncanny, weird (eerie or mysterious), though, the possibility of enmity is contained, or the tension, stress and intensity inhering or residing in it (the alien or strange, etc.) can be unloaded or discharged into enmity (Im Fremden und Unheimlichen ist allerdings die Möglichkeit der Feindschaft enthalten bzw. kann sich die ihm innewohnende Spannung in Feindschaft entladen).
-It (The alien or strange, etc.) does not have to [[end up in enmity]], as long as vital interests (in respect) of identity are not endangered and put at risk; nevertheless, that which is detrimental (prejudicial, harmful and damaging) to those interests, has, as was rightly remarked and observed, only in the most seldom of cases the character of the uncanny, weird (eerie or mysterious)^{44 + xii}.
+In the previous (sub-)section it was explained why ponderability (calculability) and imponderability (incalculability) do not have to be considered as the simple correlates of friendship and enmity.
+Just as little may alienness (strangeness, unfamiliarity) and familiarity (and or closeness and intimacy) be regarded as such correlates.
+The foe can be - from beforehand - familiar, - or in the course of an inimical relationship - a person who became familiar, whereas aliens (strangers) in principle enjoy hospitality, and can be regarded as untouchable, inviolable, sacrosanct and holy or sacred.^{xi} Neither, also, must the overcoming of alienness entail friendship, nor must alienness in itself necessarily entail enmity.
+In the alien or strange (foreign and unfamiliar), and in the uncanny, weird (eerie or mysterious), though, the possibility of enmity is contained, or the tension, stress and intensity inhering or residing in it (the alien or strange, etc.) can be unloaded or discharged into enmity.
+It (The alien or strange, etc.) does not have to end up in enmity, as long as vital interests in respect of identity are not endangered and put at risk; nevertheless, that which is detrimental (prejudicial, harmful and damaging) to those interests, has, as was rightly remarked and observed, only in the fewest of cases, the character of the uncanny, weird (eerie or mysterious)^{44 + xii}.
 During the discussion of this question, as a rule, directly or indirectly, cultural yardsticks, benchmarks and criteria are taken as this discussion's basis, which creates a certain confusion.
-The alien and stranger can in fact just as well stem or emanate from one's own cultural circle; in this case, alienness and strangeness is related or refers to other (i.e. different) aspects, i.e. not to that abstract generality, which is called "culture" or "nation", but to narrower abstractions, which are meant (supposed) to characterise subsystems of one's own lifeworld, or else also to outlandish (strange, queer, odd or disconcerting) peculiarities and particularities of the/an individual[['s]] demeanour and conduct ("befremdliche" Besonderheiten des individuellen Auftretens)45.
-Under [[certain]] circumstances, "human" alienness (foreignness,
+The alien and stranger can in fact just as well stem or emanate from one's own cultural circle; in this case, alienness and strangeness is related or refers to other (i.e. different) aspects, i.e. not to that abstract generality, which is called "culture" or "nation", but to narrower abstractions, which are meant to characterise subsystems of one's own lifeworld, or else, also to outlandish (strange, queer, odd or disconcerting) peculiarities and particularities of an individual's demeanour and conduct45.
+Under certain circumstances, "human" alienness (foreignness, strangeness, unfamiliarity) or alienation and estrangement grows into enmity as cultural distance^{xiii}.
+Admittedly, the culturally alien, strange and foreign is normally perceived as a provocation, since through its mere existence and presence the self-evidence of one's own cultural values is shown to be a lie or untrue.
+However, overlooking the fact that similar feelings can also turn against innovative phenomena inside one's own culture^{xiv}, that provocation by no means must lead to enmity.
+The automatic relativisation of one's own values by means of the existence and presence of